 Perhaps Generation Z (Gen Z for short) has you bewildered.
-In that case, there’s no one better to listen to than the CMO of e.l.f.
-Beauty, Kory Marchisotto, and the CMO of American Eagle Outfitters, Inc. (AEO), Craig Brommers.
+In that case, there’s no one better to listen to than the Kory Marchisotto, CMO, e.l.f.
+Beauty, and Craig Brommers, CMO of American Eagle Outfitters, Inc. (AEO).
 These marketing leaders joined the Visionaries Series for an insightful conversation on how they have overtaken the hearts of Gen Z with fearlessness and genuine connection.

 From years of showing up daily to listen and learn from Gen Z, Craig and Kory have heard them loud and clear, resulting in a thriving relationship proven by various awards, stellar performance, and record-breaking fiscal years.